 4. Testing

 Testing of the project begins after the coding is done.
-The test team methodically finds the problem in the system and then reports it.
-If there is any serious problem in the project then the development team might need to return to the phase where the issue can be solved from.
+The test team methodically identifies the issues in the system and reports them.
+If there is any serious problem in the project, the development team may need to revisit the phase where the issue can be solved.

 5. Deployment

-Deployment is the stage where the product is delivered to the customer but only after the testers approve the product.
-Here the development team submits the deliverables to be released.
+Deployment is the stage where the product is delivered to the customer, but only after the testers approve it.
+Here the development team submits the deliverables for release.

 6. Maintenance

 The product delivery/deployment is not the last stage.
-Once the client starts using the system and any issues arise, then the team of development experts will have to create updates and patches to address those issues.
-And if the problem or bug is big then it may return to stage one of development.
+Once the client starts using the system and any issues arise, the team of development experts will have to create updates and patches to address those issues.
+If the problem or bug is significant, it may return to stage one of development.

 2.4 Principles of Waterfall Development

-There are three major principles of Waterfall development.
-And they are –
+The three major principles of Waterfall development are:

-• In the Waterfall model, the involvement of the customer is very low as the team prefers to use the requirement specification document for reference rather than discussing the issues with the clients.
+- In the Waterfall model, the involvement of the customer is very low because the team prefers to use the requirement specification document for reference rather than discussing the issues with the clients.

-• All the activities of the Waterfall development team are based on the initially created project documentation.
+- All the activities of the Waterfall development team are based on the project documentation created before software development.

 2.5 When to use Waterfall Methodology?

-Before adopting the Waterfall methodology for developing software, there are many factors that are considered by the software development team.
-Some of them are as follows –
+Before adopting the Waterfall methodology for developing software, there are many factors a software development team should consider such as:

 1. Strict Processes